bitcoin-teleport/teleport-transactions/README.md

 total balance = 0.15000000 BTC
 ```

-* On one terminal run a maker server with `cargo run -- --wallet-file-name=maker1.teleport run-maker 6102`.
-You should see the message `listening on port 6102`.

-* On another terminal run another maker server with `cargo run -- --wallet-file-name=maker2.teleport run-maker 16102`.
-You should see the message `listening on port 16102`.

 * On another terminal run a watchtower with `cargo run -- run-watchtower`.
 You should see the message `Starting teleport watchtower`.
 In the teleport project contracts are enforced with one or more watchtowers, which are required for the coinswap protocol to be secure against the maker's coins being stolen.

+* On one terminal run a maker server with `cargo run -- --wallet-file-name=maker1.teleport run-maker 6102`.
+You should see the message `Listening on port 6102`.

+* On another terminal run another maker server with `cargo run -- --wallet-file-name=maker2.teleport run-maker 16102`.
+You should see the message `Listening on port 16102`.

-* On another terminal start a coinswap with `cargo run -- --wallet-file-name=taker.teleport coinswap-send`.
+* On another terminal start a coinswap with `cargo run -- --wallet-file-name=taker.teleport do-coinswap 500000`.
 When you see the terminal messages `waiting for funding transaction to confirm` and `waiting for maker's funding transaction to confirm` then tell regtest to generate another block (or just wait if you're using testnet).

 * Once you see the message `successfully completed coinswap` on all terminals then check the wallet balance again to see the result of the coinswap.
 Example: